caltechlibrary/iga/docs/appendix-metadata.md

     "creators": [ ... ],
     "dates": [ ... ],
     "description": "...",
-    "formats": [],
     "funding": [ ... ],
     "identifiers": [ ... ],
     "languages": [ ... ],
-    "locations": {},
     "publication_date": "...",
     "publisher": "...",
     "references": [ ... ],
     "related_identifiers": [ ... ],
     "resource_type": { ... },
     "rights": [ ... ],
-    "sizes": [],
     "subjects": [ ... ],
     "title": "...",
     "version": "...",
 }
 ```

-* `additional_descriptions`: a record for a software release has a primary `description` field (see below) that IGA obtains from the description of the software release in GitHub.
-The "additional" descriptions are other descriptions (e.g., release notes) meant to supplement the primary description.
-* `additional_titles`: a record for a software release has a primary `title` field (see below) that IGA creates using a combination of the software name and the version.
-The "additional" titles are other descriptions that IGA finds in the `codemeta.json` and/or `CITATION.cff` files.
-* `contributors`: persons or organizations who contributed somehow to the development or maintenance of the software.
-IGA draws on `codemeta.json`, `CITATION.cff`, and optionally, the GitHub repository's list of contributors.
-* `creators`: the persons and/or organizations credited for creating the software.
-IGA draws on the `codemeta.json` and `CITATION.cff` files to determine this; if the files are not available or don't contain the necessary fields, IGA falls back to using the author of the GitHub release or the repository owner (in that order).
-* `dates`: various dates relevant to the software (apart from the publication date in the InvenioRDM server, which is stored separately).
-IGA looks in the `codemeta.json` and `CITATION.cff` files for these dates.
-* `description`: the description given to the software release in GitHub.
-If none is provided, IGA looks into the `codemeta.json` or `CITATION.cff` files.
-* `formats`: currently left unfilled by IGA as it does not appear to be of any use to InvenioRDM.
-* `funding`: information about financial support (funding) for the software.
-The `codemeta.json` file is the only source for this information that IGA can use for this; neither `CITATION.cff` nor GitHub provide explicit fields for funding information.
-* `identifiers`: this field is confusingly named in InvenioRDM – a better name would have been `additional_identifiers`, because InvenioRDM assigns a primary identifier automatically in a separate field.
-In any case, the `identifiers` field is used to store additional persistent identifiers such as arXiv identifiers for publications.
-* `languages`: the language(s) used in the software resource.
-Currently, this is hardwired by IGA to English.
-* `locations`: InvenioRDM defines this field as "spatial region or named place where the data was gathered or about which the data is focused".
-Unfortunately, there are no relevant data fields in `codemeta.json`, `CITATION.cff`, or the GitHub release and repository from where location information can be extracted, so IGA has to leave this field blank.
-* `publication_date`: this is defined as the date "when the resource was made available", which is not necessarily the date when it was submitted to InvenioRDM.
-IGA looks for the publicateion date in the `codemeta.json` or `CITATION.cff` file, if given; otherwise, it uses the date of the release in GitHub.
-* `publisher`: this is defined as "the name of the entity that holds, archives, publishes, prints, distributes, releases, issues, or produces the resource."
-IGA sets this to the name of the InvenioRDM server.
-* `references`: this field holds a list of formatted references to publications about the software or data resource.
-Both `codemeta.json` and `CITATION.cff` provide fields for storing reference information; IGA looks there and constructs text strings containing references formatted according to [APA 7](https://apastyle.apa.org/style-grammar-guidelines/references) guidelines.
-* `related_identifiers`: this is a list of identifiers to resources related (somehow) to the software or data release.
-IGA takes this broadly and uses a large number of fields in `codemeta.json` and `CITATION.cff` files to generate the value of this field in the InvenioRDM record.
-This includes a home page URL for the software or data, issue trackers, and more.
-* `resource_type`: this is assigned the value `dataset` if and only if the `CITATION.cff` file exists in the repository and has a value of `dataset` in the `type` field.
-Otherwise, IGA sets this InvenioRDM metadata field to `software`.
-There is no other way for IGA to assess the true contents of a repository, and as most GitHub repositories are for software projects, this is deemed a reasonable default.
-* `rights`: this refers to the license under which the software or data is made available.
-Both `codemeta.json` and `CITATION.cff` have fields to express this information; if neither file is available or the relevant field is not set in the files, IGA checks the GitHub repository metadata for the license inferred by GitHub; and if that fails, IGA tries to look in the repository for a file named according to common conventions, like `LICENSE`.
-* `sizes`: currently left unfilled by IGA as it does not appear to be of any use to InvenioRDM.
-* `subjects`: a list of subject keywords.
-IGA looks in the `keywords` field offered by both `codemeta.json` and `CITATION.cff`; it also uses the `programmingLanguages` field of `codemeta.json`, and optionally, the subject keywords provided in the GitHub repository metadata.
-* `title`: IGA constructs the title from two parts.
-For the first part, it looks to the `codemeta.json` and `CITATION.cff` files for the fields `name` and `title`, respectively; if neither are available, it uses the GitHub repository name.
-For the second part, IGA uses the name of the GitHub release, or if that is missing, it uses the git tag name of the GitHub release.
-* `version`: for this, IGA uses the git tag of the GitHub release.
-If the tag is of the form "_vX.Y.Z_" or "_version X.Y.Z_" or similar, IGA strips off the leading `v` or `version`.

-## Detailed field mappings

 The algorithms implemented in IGA are designed to try very hard to extract automatically as much metadata as possible.
 Because there are four possible sources of metadata (`codemeta.json`, `CITATION.cff`, the GitHub release, and the GitHub repository), and some of them overlap in what they store, it leads to a complex set of possibilities.
 The table below attempts to summarize how IGA goes about filling each field.
 Note that some fields contain a single value, while others contain a list of multiple values.